Generate Training Data

 Note that the script will automatically determine the version of AIMS used; the same SALTED command should be used regardless of the version of AIMS.

-Also, the product basis information is really important for SALTED (for generating \(\lambda\)-SOAP kernels), and we should transfer such information from basis_info.out
+Also, the product basis information is really important for SALTED (for generating \(\lambda\)-SOAP kernels), and we should transfer such information from basis_info.out to the SALTED basis database basis_data.yaml, which is stored with your local installation of SALTED.

 This is achieved by running